Algebraic criteria for stable diffeomorphism of spin 4-manifolds: The secondary and tertiary properties for three families of groups

 A group $G$ is said to have cohomological dimension at most $n$ if $\Z$, thought of as a $\Z G$-module via the augmentation map $\Z G \to \Z$, admits a $\Z G$-module projective resolution of length $n$.
 A group $G$ is said to be of type $FP_n$ if $\Z$ has a projective resolution such that the first $n$ terms are finitely generated.
 A group $G$ has type $FP_3$ and cohomological dimension at most three if and only if there exists a finite $2$-complex $K$ with $\pi_1(K)\cong G$ such that $\pi_2(K)$ is finitely generated projective as a $\Z G$-module.

 \begin{theorem} The \cref{secondary-property} and the \cref{tertiary-property} hold for groups of type $FP_3$ that have cohomological dimension at most three. \end{theorem}

 Under the assumption that the equivariant intersection form is even, Hambleton-Hildum~\cite{Hamb-Hild} give an alternative classification to ours, using the stable quadratic $2$-type instead of the $\tau$ invariant.
 By \cref{thm:conjs-cohom-dim-three}, the intersection form being even is equivalent to $\msec(M)=0$.
 As discussed in the introduction, Hambleton and Hildum use the whole intersection form.
 This means that their results also apply to the unstable homeomorphism problem, unlike ours.
-On the other hand, the $\tau$-invariant on a summand of $\pi_2(M)$ can often be an easier invariant to compute.
+On the other hand, the $\tau$-invariant on a summand of $\pi_2(M)$ gives an alternative formulation.
+In favourable circumstances the $\tau$-invariant requires fewer computations, because one considers only a subset of $\pi_2(M)$.
+In addition deciding whether two $\Z/2$ valued functions coincide could be easier than deciding whether two sesquilinear, hermitian forms over the group ring are stably isometric.

 The proof of \cref{thm:conjs-cohom-dim-three} is split into two parts, one for each property.
 Each property is dealt with in its own subsection below.